+Miniature Golf, Indoor.
+An indoor facility typically comprised of nine (9) to eighteen (18) small putting greens, where patrons pay a fee to move in consecutive order from the first hole to the last.

+Mining, Excavation and Fill Uses.
+The development of natural resources including the removal of surface and subsurface materials.
+These may include but are not limited to minerals and natural material.

+Minor Utilities.
+Facilities such as water and sewage pipes and pump stations, stormwater pipes and retention/detention facilities, telephone lines and local exchanges, electric lines and transformers, gas transmission pipes and valves, cable television lines, and bus and transit shelters.

+Mobile food sales.
+Person or persons who prepare or serve food and/or beverages for sale to the general public on a recurring basis from a licensed and movable vehicle or trailer.
+Catering and delivery services to private events not serving the general public shall not be considered mobile food sales under this Resolution.

-[67] Mobile home.
+Mobile home.
 A manufactured home that was built prior to June 16, 1976 and which does not have affixed to it the seal of approval of the U.S. Department of Housing and Urban Development.
 (Amended November 22, 1999, ZA99-11-02)

-[68] Mobile home park.
+Mobile home park.
 Any lot on which are customarily parked three (3) or more mobile homes for a longer period of time than thirty (30) days.